 Below are a number of resources to help educate you and your family on COVID-19.

 To help support the health of our community, we are providing access to an online COVID-19 risk assessment developed by the Centers for Disease Control and Prevention (CDC).
 This tool does NOT provide a diagnosis, and it should NOT be used as a substitute for an assessment made by a healthcare provider.

 Sumner Regional Medical Center is committed to protecting the health and safety of everyone who walks through our doors.

 The safety and protection of our patients is our utmost concern.
-To protect our community and all who need medical care, all our positive or suspected Covid-19 patients are isolated on specialized units that are disconnected from the remainder of our hospital.
+To protect our community and all who need ANY type of medical care, all of our positive or suspected Covid-19 patients are isolated on specialized units that are disconnected from the remainder of our hospital.
 Negative-pressure air units are in place to ensure that the airflow from these areas of the hospital remains separate from our other patient, visitor and staff areas.